FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/howto-H5MD-NOMAD.md

 : module for reading and writing HDF5 files.

 [UnitRegistry](https://pint.readthedocs.io/en/0.10.1/tutorial.html)
 : object from the [pint](https://pint.readthedocs.io/en/stable/) package that provides assistance for working with units.
 We suggest using this package for easiest compatibility with NOMAD.
+If you have `nomad-lab` installed, you can alternatively import `ureg` with `from nomad.units import ureg`.

 [MDAnalysis](https://www.mdanalysis.org/)
 : a library to analyze trajectories from molecular dynamics simulations stored in various formats.